IndigoJSilver/IndigoJSilver.github.io/README.md

 permalink: /about/
 ---

-## Theme Monos
+## Author
-> Simple and lightweight theme for Jekyll
+> Nam Ji Eun

 ### Features
-- Responsive.
+- Pukyong University
-- Syntax Highlight
+- Computer engineering
-- Most optimized theme for tech blog.
-- Lightweight with minimum stylesheet.
-- Easy to customize.
-- Offers category menu.

 ### _config.yml
 > Code block will look like this.